End-to-End Lineage

 You have two options to see lineage generated for your data stack.

-1. Use the Lineage indicator on the left hand sidebar: This will show you all of the integrated data warehouses, databases, and data lakes that you have integrated with Metaplane.
-You can then click into each object to browse lineage.
+1. Use the Lineage indicator on the left hand sidebar: This will bring you to the main lineage page.
+Click the "Add Origin" button to search / browse all of the integrated data warehouses, databases, and data lakes that you have integrated with Metaplane.

 2. Use the Lineage tab along the top of your integrated warehouse(s): Find the table(s) and/or column(s) that you'd like to see lineage for, from the entity list page, and use the tab along the top.